flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/altitude-refs.md

 ## Transition Altitudes and Transition Levels

-Transition altitudes and levels are the changeover points for the altimeter references to be changed.
-The transition altitude in the climb, and the transition level in the descent.
+Transition altitudes and levels are the changeover points where the altimeter references is changed.
+The transition altitude in the climb (going from an _altitude_ to a level), and the transition level in the descent (going from a _level_ to an altitude).

 ### ^^Transition Altitude^^